pdudekdev/Generalized-AI-based-model-for-non-residential-buildings/README.md

-# Generalized AI-based Model for Non-Residential Buildings
+# Generalized AI-based model for non-residential buildings

 This project implements a generalized machine learning model using LSTM (Long Short-Term Memory) neural networks to predict energy consumption patterns in non-residential buildings.
 The solution uses the Building Data Genome Project dataset to train and evaluate the model.